quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Objects/splines.rst

 control points.
 Depending on the configuration used when spawned, you can get variations on the curve shape or straight lines.

+See the :ref:`splineTutorial` to get a better understanding of using people in Quanser Interactive Labs.

 .. _splinelibrary:

 Library